CANDELbio/mantis-viewer/plots.md

 ## Overview

 Mantis Viewer can generate plots of segment (i.e. cell) intensity per marker.
 [Segmentation data]({% link segmentation.md %}) must be loaded for Mantis to generate plots.
-The below animation gives a brief overview of generating and interacting with plots in Mantis.
+The following animation gives a brief overview of generating and interacting with plots in Mantis.
+See below for more detailed instructions.

 <video width="320" autoplay="autoplay" loop="loop">
   <source src="{{site.baseurl}}/videos/plot.mp4" type="video/mp4">